-TORONTO, MAY 28, 2013 — Chrystia Freeland has been named the winner of this year's National Business Book Award for her book, Plutocrats: The Rise of the New Global Super-Rich and the Fall of Everyone Else, published by Doubleday Canada.
+TORONTO, MAY 26, 2014 — Jim Leech and Jacquie McNish have been named the winners of the National Business Book Award for their book, The Third Rail: Confronting Our Pension Failures, published by Signal, an imprint of McClelland & Stewart.
 The announcement was made at a luncheon today in Toronto, hosted by co-sponsors PwC and BMO Financial Group.

-Now in its 28th year, the National Business Book Award has come to be recognized as one of Canada's most prestigious literary awards.
-The winning author is honoured with a $20,000 prize.
+Now in its 29th year, the National Business Book Award has come to be recognized as one of Canada's most prestigious literary awards.

-The finalists for this year's National Business Book Award include:
+The finalists for this year's National Business Book Award are:

 Mary Ann Freedman